 - the Australian Broadcasting Corporation (ABC),

-- the Commonwealth Scientific and Industrial Research Organisation (CSIRO), and
+- the Commonwealth Scientific and Industrial Research Organisation (CSIRO)

-with help from New Scientist, the National Measurement Institute, volunteer committees and event holders all over the country.
+with help from New Scientist, the Australian Academy of Science PrimaryConnections program, volunteer committees and event holders all over the country.

-The Australian Government supports National Science Week in a variety of ways, including through the National Science Week Grants Program.
+The Australian Government supports National Science Week in a variety of ways, including through the National Science Week Grants Programme.

-Therefore funding of $450 000 is still available on a competitive basis for National Science Week 2013.
-Grants for projects contributing to National Science Week in 2013 are available for between $2000 and $25 000.
-Applications for grants will be able to be submitted in November 2012, with successful recipients to be announced early in 2013.
+Therefore funding of $480 000 is still available on a competitive basis for National Science Week 2014.
+Grants for projects contributing to National Science Week in 2014 are available for between $2000 and $25 000.
+Applications for grants will be able to be submitted from 1 - 24 October 2013, with successful recipients to be announced early in 2014.

 In addition to the grants awarded each year, our partnership with the ASTA support school-initiated National Science Week projects.